OVNICap/WordPressTest/README.md

 of words in the post.
 The letters à, é, è and ê should be considered as word letters too (other non-english letters can be ignored in this exercise).

-For conveniance, we won't code this in a plug-in, but in **words-length.php** which will be included by **functions.php**.
+For convenience, we won't code this in a plug-in, but in **words-length.php** which will be included by **functions.php**.

 Send us **words-length.php** as challenge solution.